 What is Aggregate Supply and Demand?

 Aggregate supply and demand refers to the concept of supply and demand but applied at a macroeconomic scale.
-Both aggregate supply and aggregate demand are both plotted against the aggregate price level in a nation and the aggregate quantity of goods and services exchanged at the specified price.
+Aggregate supply and aggregate demand are both plotted against the aggregate price level in a nation and the aggregate quantity of goods and services exchanged at a specified price.

 The aggregate supply curve measures the relationship between the price level of goods supplied to the economy and the quantity of the goods supplied.
-In the short-run, the supply curve is fairly elastic whereas; in the long run, it is fairly elastic (steep).
+In the short run, the supply curve is fairly elastic, whereas, in the long run, it is fairly inelastic (steep).
 This has to do with the factors of production that a firm is able to change during these two different time intervals.

 Since consumer demand does not face the same constraints faced by suppliers, there is no relative change in the elasticity of demand itself.
 Rather, the steepness of the demand curve depends on the price elasticity of demand for the good.
 Thus, the aggregate demand curve follows a consistent downward slope, whose elasticity is subject to change due to factors such as: